The Wayfarer’s Repose

 Poja changed the scene.

 He dispatched the first quickly.
 He darted past the daughter-father team and drew his blade across it’s throat.
 It gurgled and thrashed throwing blood everywhere.
-He leapt at the second.
+Poja leapt at the second.
 Loreena and Ferrer backed away to give him room.
 Ferrer didn’t know how to fight, but he clearly knew how to be protective.
 It would have to be enough.
+Poja drove the creature back up the stairs with a flurry of swings that broke its club and bit into its flesh.
+Then, at the top of the staircase, he drove his blade through the creature’s abdomen.

 The upstairs hallway was quiet excepting for the muffled storm outside.
 Three of the doors were locked.
 There was pounding at one, but the doors were heavy, and the assault on them was light.
 The door to the room the girls were going to stay in had been opened.
 A nightstand had been overturned nearby.
 The sound of the storm was closer.
 A window was smashed open.
 From the motion in the bedroom, the wind and rain were coming in.
 It would only be time before the rest of the creatures realized this window was a way in.